 Who can join an e-club?

-Each e-club is based in a specific district but its members can be from anywhere in the world.
+Members can be from anywhere in the world.
 Some e-clubs focus their membership in a particular region or community.

 An e-club could be right for you if you:

 - Have a busy schedule and need a flexible meeting time

 - Live in different places throughout the year

 - Live in an area without a nearby Rotary club

 How do I start an e-club?

 First contact your district governor who will help you get started.